-It is also possible to run the Kayenne Menu application on a standard PC, permitting mouse and keyboard control from a laptop, or remote control from any location on the network.
+The Menu application software provided with every K-Frame system can be run on a standard PC.
+This software accesses all the system's functionality, permitting mouse and keyboard control from a laptop, or remote control from any location on the network.